skocz/frontend-nanodegree-arcade-game/README.md

 I was provided with the visual assets and in-game loop engine.
 I've created interactive objcts in the game: player and enemy instances.

+## Instruction

+At the moment you can only play the game on the computer with the access to the keyboard:

+Left key should move the player to the left, right key to the right, up should move the player up and down should move the player down.

 ## Frogger Game Description